 Measurement or return on investment (ROI) is the second biggest challenge for marketers with influencer marketing.
 Most marketers don’t measure influencer marketing by direct sales but rather engagement and reach.

 Research shows that 70 percent of marketers are looking to reach a niche audience.
 Influencer marketing should not be confused with hiring celebrities to promote your company’s products and services.
-Marketers need to identify influencers who are popular to a nice audience and work with them to see what products or services are the best to promote.
+Marketers need to identify influencers who are popular to a nice audience.
+Then work with them to see what products or services are the best to promote.
 It is important to remember why the niche audience followed these influencers.

 Quality trumps quantity.
 Focus on a small number of influencers in the beginning before you expand.
 Don’t ignore the influencers that you already have on your side.
 You may already have some influencers that can help you who are speaking positively about your company, products and/or services.
 You may want to check backlinks from your website.
-These influencers already know what you do and a wonderful place to start since they will come across to their followers as more authentic and convincing.
+These influencers already know what you do.
+It’s a wonderful place to start since they will come across to their followers as more authentic and convincing.
 Learn how influencer marketing has evolved over the years.

 There are a number of tools for influencer marketing that can give you valuable insights into what influencers persuade several types of audiences.
 Here are some tools to consider: